aurimas-darguzis/overwatch-hero-picker/readme.md

 After cloning this repo be sure to follow along the [accompanying video](http://gedd.ski/build/overwatch-hero-picker/).

 Copyright 2017-2071 Dave Geddes (geddski)
 All rights reserved

+Indeed they are...